distributed-lab/icp-ccmp/README.md

 Atomic Execution: CCMP guarantees atomicity during message execution, meaning that a cross-chain transaction either succeeds entirely or fails without causing any inconsistencies.

+### Checker

+The Checker Module is responsible for verifying the execution status of cross-chain messages and ensuring that the results are accurately reflected on the source chain.

 ## Deploy

 ```sh